DeepStream: Prototyping Deep Joint Source-Channel Coding for Real-Time Multimedia Transmissions: The design of

 To ensure the effectiveness of DeepJSCC and the designs in Sections~\ref{sec:mapping} and~\ref{sec:precoding} over real-world channels, we propose a two-step training strategy, as shown in Fig.~\ref{fig:training}.
 The first step is the progressive coding and decoding training over the multipath channel, aiming to concentrate critical information in the earlier channels.
 This step ensures the system's ability to handle varying latency and QoS requirements.
 The second step is fine-tuning to adapt to the proposed mapping and precoding methods.

-In the first step, to ensure that critical information is concentrated in the earlier channels, we randomly generate a mask length $C^{\mathrm{m}}$ ($C^{\mathrm{m}}<C$) in each training iteration.
+In the first step, to ensure that critical information is concentrated in the earlier channels, inspired by~\cite{yang2022deep, kurka2021bandwidth}, we introduce a random masking strategy.
+Specifically, at each training iteration, we randomly generate a mask length $C^{\mathrm{m}}$ ($0 \le C^{\mathrm{m}} < C_o$), where $C_o<C$ is the maximum number of removable channels and $C$ is the total number of feature channels).
 The last $C^{\mathrm{m}}$ feature channels in the encoder output are then discarded and replaced with zeros to maintain dimensional consistency.
-The modified feature is subsequently fed into the JSCC decoder for reconstruction.
+To guarantee full-performance operation, the zero-mask case is sampled with probability 0.5, while the remaining masking cases share the other 0.5 probability uniformly.
+This process can be viewed as alternately optimizing multiple channel-budget objectives across iterations~\cite{koike2020stochastic}.
+Compared with prior works, our method achieves a finer-grained progressive masking scheme than~\cite{kurka2021bandwidth}, while eliminating the dependency on additional side information required by~\cite{yang2022deep}.
 For image/video reconstruction tasks, we use mean squared error (MSE) as the loss function, ensuring that the decoder learns to restore the original input with high fidelity.
 Through this training approach, the encoder naturally prioritizes encoding important information into earlier channels, while the decoder learns to adapt to such feature distributions, improving overall performance.

 Before starting the second step, we first use the trained encoder and decoder from the first step to estimate the covariance matrix of $\boldsymbol{x}^{\mathrm{d}}$, which is subsequently used to calculate the precoding matrix $\boldsymbol{V}$.
 Next, we proceed with the second step, where the JSCC encoder and decoder are fine-tuned to adapt to OFDM transmission.
 The channel state information (CSI) samples for fine-tuning are randomly sampled.
 This fine-tuning process incorporates the mapping method and activation function from Section~\ref{sec:mapping}, as well as the OFDM transmission process with the precoding matrix from Section~\ref{sec:precoding}.
 Additionally, to mitigate the PAPR issue, we introduce a weighted loss function combining MSE and PAPR~\cite{shao2022semanticofdm}, formulated as: